Gestational diabetes mellitus

 - Lean meat: beef, rabbit, chicken, turkey;

-- All vegetables, especially green.
+- All vegetables, especially green ones.
 Potatoes are allowed in small quantities only in soups;

-- Berries and fruits, other than those listed above;
+- Berries and fruits, except those listed above;

 - All cereals, with the exception of semolina, but it is better to cook porridge in water;

-- You can only afford durum wheat pasta a couple of times a week;
+- You can afford pasta made from durum wheat only a couple of times a week;

 - Bread with bran, or made from whole grain flour;

-- Dairy and fermented milk products should be low in fat content.
+- Dairy and fermented milk products should be low in fat.